djoudi/docs/database/eloquent.md

 		//
 	}

-You may also access the specific intermediate table row associated with a given record.
+You may also access a specific row in the pivot table that is associated with a given record.
 For example:

 	$user = User::find(1);